ileenf/ileenf.github.io/README.md

 ### Personal Website
 Personal website to display my experiences and more about me.
-Coded using vanilla HTML/CSS.
+Coded from scratch husing vanilla HTML/CSS.

 Includes:
 - [x] about